arkansasCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What is the Average Child Support Payment in Arkansas?

 It depends.
-Arkansas uses the Child Support Guidelines to calculate the amount of child support a non-custodial parent must pay per month.
+Arkansas uses the Child Support Guidelines to calculate the amount of child support a non-custodial parent may be required to pay monthly.
 According to the guideline, the court uses an income shares model, i.e., each parent’s share of the combined total gross income determines the percentage of income available for child support (Ark.
 Admin.
 Order of the Supreme Court, Rule 10 Sec 5)..

 The judiciary reviews the guideline every four years to ensure that payment remains equitable and reflects current economic conditions.
-The goal is that every child must receive the kind of support he/she would receive regardless of the relationship between parents.
+The goal is that every child receives the kind of support they are entitled to, regardless of the relationship between parents.
 Interested persons may use the child support calculator and worksheet to estimate the amount payable by him/her.
 Regarding the extraordinary expenses mentioned earlier, Arkansas uses a deviation factor to give the paying parent rebate for out-of-pocket expenses more than $250.00.

 How Do I Apply for Child Support in Arkansas?

 The Office of Child Support Enforcement (OCSE) provides systematic instructions for eligible parents to apply for child support in the state.
 Generally, interested applicants may print a request for services form, complete and mail the request to the OCSE.
 Alternatively, he/she may visit the local OCSE office to apply.
 There is also the option of contacting the local OCSE office by phone or calling (501) 682–8398 to begin an application.
-Out-of-state applicants must check out this webpage on interstate cases before completing an application.
+Out-of-state applicants are generally advised to review this webpage on interstate cases before completing an application.

-Mail-in applications must go to the nearest local OCSE office in a self-addressed stamped envelope.
-All applicants must pay an application fee of $25.00 by personal check or money order.
+Mail-in applications should go to the nearest local OCSE office in a self-addressed, stamped envelope.
+All applicants are typically required to pay an application fee of $25.00 by personal check or money order.
 The OCSE, however, waives the fees for eligible applicants, e.g., persons on public assistance.

-Upon receiving the application, the OCSE shall send confirmation to the applicant and contact him/her for additional documentation or information if required within thirty days.
+Upon receiving the application, the OCSE shall send confirmation to the applicant and contact them within thirty days for additional documentation or information if required.

 Note that the Office of Child Enforcement charges an annual service fee of $36.00 from the non-custodial parent.
 The first fee is payable at the time of initial payment.
-Thereafter, the service fee is payable on the month of the order each year.
-Obligated spouses may also opt to pay $9.00 per quarter (A. C. A. § 9–12–312.e1(B))..
+The service fee is payable each year on the month of the order.
+Obligated spouses may also pay $9.00 per quarter (A. C. A. § 9–12–312.e1(B))..
 Concerned persons may see other associated court costs depending on the nature of the case.

 Arkansas allows the court to terminate child support under conditions in A. C. A. § 9–14–237.
-Some of these include marriage, maturity, and getting an interlocutory decree of adoption.
+These conditions include marriage, maturity, and getting an interlocutory decree of adoption.

-Still, either parent may request a review of the court order for child support.
-The request, which is once in three years, must be due to a discrepancy in support per the child support guidelines.
-Otherwise, the parent must have experienced a 20% difference or a $100 change in gross income per month.
+Still, either parent may request a review of the court order for child support once every three years.
+The request must be due to a discrepancy in support per the child support guidelines.
+Otherwise, the parent must have experienced a 20% difference or a $100 monthly change in gross income.

 The OCSE shall initiate the action on the parent’s behalf, and the court shall assess whether the request merits modification.
-Note that the burden of proof is on the requester.
+Note that the requester bears the burden of proof.

 • The emancipation or death of a qualified child;